wolverine2k/crunchy/trunk/crunchy/src/tests/test_security.rst

     >>> id(tree) == id(cleaned_tree)
     True

+Note how we need to compare the "strings" - they are like an html page.
+We will continue with more tests, comparing "strings" before and after the security purge.

-Next, we add some javascript which should definitely be removed.
+For the next step, we add some javascript which should definitely be removed.

     >>> script = Element('script')
     >>> script.text = "nasty stuff"